nawshad/PDFMetadataExtractor/myREADME.md

 ### I followed the following steps to run this

+####Metadata Extraction Steps:
  - First install mysql server
- - run setup with --schema switch
+ - run python setup.py --schema
- - run setup, with a file existing in pdf dir under root dir.
+ - create necessary dirs to store files, the pdf files which need to be analyzed should be stored in pdf dir.
- - specify which labels to extract and their corresponding configurations or key, value pairs see for example: in pdf_classes.py "Document" class attributes.
+ - specify which labels to extract and their corresponding configurations or key, value pairs, see, labels.json file.
- - TODO: study how pdfminer works.
-See database Table "Document" and make one label.json file having the key (see table columns) and dummy corresponding values.
+ - run python setup.py

+####New Metadata Learning and Extraction Steps:

+- Figure out how, candidate labels were generated from existing files and used for training unseen labels?
+- Try with a dummy file which has possible candidates and see if extracted data from it is stored in the intended columns in document table.
+- Explore how "is_test" param works, current hypothesis is that, is_test flag defines possible candidate document, needs verification!